 One can see that you can’t adjust the mouse which is an external hardware device, to be turned off / on while not in use.

-So how to change this settings?
+So how to change this setting?
 Well, a registry manipulation will help you to fix this.
 This fix is applicable to the devices supporting Plug-n-Play (PnP) capabilities.
 Here is how to do it.

 Cannot Turn Off Mouse To Save Power In Device Manager